Report: Kuminga, Warriors won't agree to extension before deadline

 Monday was the last day for players selected in the 2021 NBA Draft to sign a multi-year extension before becoming restricted free agents next offseason.

+Slater also reported that Kuminga's representatives and the Warriors were not close in negotiations before Monday's deadline after Yahoo!
+Sports' Jake Fischer previously reported in early August that the 22-year-old sought a five-year, $224 million max contract.

-Golden State came to an agreement on a three-year, $39 million deal with former No. 14 pick Moses Moody on Sunday, locking down one of their young pieces long-term.
+Golden State, however, did come to an agreement on a three-year, $39 million deal with former No. 14 pick Moses Moody on Sunday, locking down one of their young pieces long-term.

+Kuminga enjoyed a breakout season with the Warriors last year, averaging 16.1 points, 4.8 rebounds and 2.2 assists per game on 52.9-percent shooting from the field in 74 games (46 starts).